aegomez/js-adv-exercises-2/README.md

 15. Given an array of natural numbers of length N, find the index of that array that balances the left and right sum.
 If no such position exists, return -1.

+16. Find the node at the beginning of a loop in a singly linked list.

 ## Author

 Adrian Gomez